TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-Once we have the private keys, we have a bkcrack option, which allows us to generate a new compressed file with all the content we want but with the password we choose.
+Once we have the `private keys`, we have a `bkcrack` option, which allows us to generate a `new compressed file` with all the content we want but with the `password we choose`.

-To do it we are going to need to run bkcrack with the following parameters:
+To do it we are going to need to run `bkcrack` with the following parameters:

 <br />